eezstreet/SWATEliteForce/README.md

 - Fixed TSS bug: Colt Accurized Rifle doesn't have lowready animations in third person
 - Fixed TSS bug: Grenade Launcher doesn't have lowready animations in first person
 - Fixed TSS bug: Officers weren't animating correctly with the Colt Accurized Rifle or the P90
+- Fixed TSS bug: AKM ammo types simply listed as "FMJ" or "JHP" instead of listing the caliber

 #### SAS WEAPONS ####
 The following weapons have been added from the SAS mod.
 All of them have a tactical flashlight.